East Regional Library is currently closed due to ongoing HVAC issues.

-Printing is currently unavailable at Main Library and East Regional Library.
+Printing is currently unavailable at Southwest Regional Library.

 Automated phone renewals are now available by calling 919-680-2524 and logging in with your library card number and PIN.